cloudnativelabs/kube-router/docs/tunnels.md

 By default, kube-router enables the option `--enable-overlay` which will perform overlay networking based upon the `--overlay-type` setting (by default set to `subnet`).
-So out of the box, kube-router will create a tunnel for pod-to-pod traffic any time it comes across a kube-router enabled node that is not within the subnet of it's primary interface.
+So out of the box, kube-router will create a tunnel for pod-to-pod traffic any time it comes across a kube-router enabled node that is not within the subnet of its primary interface.

 Additionally, if `--overlay-type` is set to `full` kube-router will create an tunnel for all pod-to-pod traffic and